Search for heavy long-lived multi-charged particles in the full LHC Run 2 $pp$ collision data at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Uncertainties in the background estimation and signal yield

 The maximum differences (calculated over all the masked regions examined) between a new background expectation in the D region and the nominal one are \SI{31}{\percent} ($0.5$~events) and \SI{12}{\percent} ($4 \times 10^{-3}$~events) for the ${z=2}$ and ${z>2}$ cases, respectively, and are treated as systematic uncertainties in the estimation of the expected background yield.

 The absence of correlations between ABCD-plane quantities (and quantities used at the earlier selection stages) was discussed in Ref.~\cite{EXOT-2017-13}.
 An additional check is performed to ensure \Eqn{(\ref{eq:regularAbcd})} is applicable for the data distributions on both ABCD planes.
 The `transfer factor', $\frac{\ndata^{\text{C observed}}}{\ndata^{\text{A observed}}}$, is plotted against $S$(TRT \dEdx{}) (for ${z=2}$) and TRT \fHT{} (for ${z>2}$).
 To eliminate low-statistics effects, the cuts on the MDT-\dEdx{} significance on the ABCD planes are iteratively relaxed from $4$ to $3$, $2$, and $1$ for the ${z=2}$ case and from $7$ to $5$, $4$, and, finally, to $3$ for the ${z>2}$ case.
 The resulting plots are shown in \Fig{\ref{fig:transferFactorVsXaxisQuantity}}.
 There is no statistically significant evidence that the transfer factor increases with $S$(TRT \dEdx{}) or \fHT{} in any of these scenarios, which suggests there is no additional source of systematic uncertainty.
-Finally, any other possible contributions from background processes are expected to be negligible and hence not introduce correlations in the ABCD planes.
+Finally, possible contributions from second-order effects into the overall background distribution are expected to be negligible and hence should not introduce correlations in the ABCD planes.
+Considering how rare such events are, it is not practical to simulate a statistically significant sample.